Nice While It Lasted

-"Nice While It Lasted" is the series finale of Netflix's animated comedy-drama television series BoJack Horseman.
-Written by series creator Raphael Bob-Waksberg and directed by Aaron Long, it was released on Netflix on January 31, 2020, alongside the second half of the sixth season.
-In the episode, titular character BoJack Horseman is arrested and sentenced to prison for breaking and entering, but is granted a furlough to attend the wedding of his ex-girlfriend, Princess Carolyn.
+"Nice While It Lasted" is the series finale of the American animated comedy-drama television series BoJack Horseman.
+It is the sixteenth episode of the sixth season and the 76th episode overall.
+The episode, written by series creator Raphael Bob-Waksberg and directed by Aaron Long, was released on Netflix on January 31, 2020, alongside the second half of the sixth and final season.

+In this episode, titular character BoJack Horseman is arrested and sentenced to prison for breaking and entering, but is granted a furlough to attend the wedding of his ex-girlfriend, Princess Carolyn.
 The episode was widely praised as a poignant ending to the series.

 Plot

 After the events of "The View from Halfway Down", BoJack is rescued from drowning by the occupants of his former house.
-BoJack is convicted of breaking and entering and is sentenced to 14 months in a maximum security prison.
+BoJack is convicted of breaking and entering and is sentenced to 14 months in a maximum-security prison.

-A year later, BoJack is granted furlough and is picked up by Mr. Peanutbutter to attend Princess Carolyn and Judah's wedding; they head off to buy BoJack a suit for the event and BoJack admits that his prison sentence was "kind of for everything" he'd done over the years.
-Mr. Peanutbutter takes BoJack to the Griffith Observatory, where he officially gives back the 'D' to the Hollywoo sign in a celebration of the success of his show "Birthday Dad".
+A year later, BoJack is granted furlough and is picked up by Mr. Peanutbutter to attend Princess Carolyn and Judah's wedding; they head off to buy BoJack a suit for the event and BoJack admits that his prison sentence was "kind of for everything" he had done over the years.
+Mr. Peanutbutter takes BoJack to the Griffith Observatory, where he officially gives back the 'D' to the Hollywoo sign in a celebration of the success of his show Birthday Dad.
 Due to a misunderstanding, he commissioned a 'B' instead, so that "Hollywoo" is renamed to "Hollywoob".

-At the wedding, Todd finds BoJack and asks him for help to go to the beach, saying he wants to sit on BoJack's shoulders to get a better view and adding that he saw BoJack looked overwhelmed at the ceremony and thought a walk would help.
+At the wedding, Todd finds BoJack and asks him for help to go to the beach, saying he wants to sit on BoJack's shoulders to get a better view, adding that he saw BoJack looked overwhelmed at the ceremony and thought a walk would help.
 The two watch the fireworks for Princess Carolyn and Judah.
 BoJack tells Todd that he is comfortable being in jail; he stays out of trouble and is beating his sobriety record.
 Todd convinces him that once he completes his sentence, he just has to set a new record every day.
-BoJack is amused by his uncertainty over whether Todd is being stupid or smart and Todd cheerfully says "I never know!", before saying his brief moment of metaphorical intelligence was nice while it lasted, with Bojack agreeing it was.
+BoJack is amused by his uncertainty over whether Todd is being stupid or smart and Todd cheerfully says "I never know!", before saying that his brief moment of metaphorical intelligence was nice while it lasted, with Bojack agreeing that it was.